OpenDSA/OpenDSA/RST/en/CS3slides/ProjManage.rst

 * Have a way to track details
 * Do mechanics early

+  * Example: Submit to Web-CAT early to make sure the process works.
+  * You more-or-less might control how fast you work on the project, but you can't control how long it takes to fix outside things when something goes wrong.

 * Do structural design before implementation
-* Implement the tricky parts last
+* Implement the tricky parts last (get the most bang for your time buck early)

 How to Survive These Projects